11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 1. The McKinsey personal experience interview question is part of every interview.
 Other companies focus on case questions in most of their interviews but leave one entirely for behavioral questions.

 2. McKinsey likes to go deep on one behavioral question, asking about several aspects of it.
-Other consulting firms are more likely to ask several different behavioral questions rather than diving deep on one.
+Other firms are more likely to ask several different behavioral questions rather than diving deep on one.

 Personal Experience Is Part of Every Interview

-Interviewers typically spend ⅓ of the interview time or 10-15 minutes on the PEI as part of every interview.
+Interviewers typically spend ⅓ of the McKinsey interview time or 10-15 minutes on the PEI as part of every interview.
 The PEI questions may be asked either at the beginning of the interview or after the case.
 The remaining 30-35 minutes of interview time will be spent on the case study question.

 McKinsey wants all their interviewers to get a sense of whether a candidate would be a good fit for the firm.
 Because of this, it’s critical that your stories are clear in your head.
 If you ramble, you’ll cut into your case study question time.
 Make sure you don’t spend too much time setting up the story, but get to the heart of what happened quickly.